bitcoin/bitcoin/README.md

 development of the GUI.
 Its master branch is identical in all monotree repositories.
 Release branches and tags do not exist, so please do not fork that repository unless it is for development reasons.

-The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).

 Testing
 -------